phogroup/pho_group_website/content/authors/thomas/_index.md

 ---
 # Display name
-title: Cole Nockolds
+title: Thomas Scott

 # Username (this should match the folder name)
 authors:
-  - cole
+  - thomas

 # Is this the primary user of the site?
 superuser: false